 The positive electrode (red cable) must be placed in the area of the motor point of the muscle.
 The negative electrode (black cable) is placed on the muscle trajectory.
 The position of the electrodes is shown on the photos for each specific application in the training section of the user manual.

 Compex (EMS) when used for strength training sends a signal to the motor nerve of the muscle causing it to contract and build muscle mass.
-The Active Recovery program uses specific low level frequencies to increase blood flow, remove lactic acid, release endorphins and promote muscle relaxation.
+The Active Recovery program uses specific low-level frequencies to increase blood flow, remove lactic acid, release endorphins, and promote muscle relaxation.

-The photos of the position of the electrodes show the precise recommended location.
-To locate your own motor point more accurately, you can move the positive electrode slightly (red cable) and watch where the muscle response is the best (strongest twitch of the same intensity).
-The motor point pen is an accessory that is sold separately in order to find the motor point.
+The photos in the user manual show the precise recommended placements of the electrodes.
+To locate your own motor point more accurately, you can move the positive electrode slightly (red cable) and watch where the muscle response is the best (strongest twitch at the same intensity).
+The motor point pen is an accessory that is sold separately to help you find the motor point.

 No. Muscular stimulation has existed for decades and no problems have been found.